 In 2020 Henry converted his songs to be played on the ukulele and delivered some streaming ukulele tutorials to students in his Software Engineering class.
 This has been his attempt to introduce some humour and light-heartedness into the delivery of online education during these stressful and anxious times of the covid19 pandemic.
 Some exemplars follow together with the ukulele sheet music!

 - Java Compilation (a ukulele revisiting of Joy of Compilation)

 - Ukulele sheet music for Requirements

 - Ukulele sheet music for Domain Models

-Henry is an Honorary Associate Professor at the Research School of Computer Science, ANU College of Engineering and Computer Science.
+Henry is an Honorary Associate Professor in the ANU School of Computing.
 He is a computer scientist (virtual reality; e-Science; scientific software; human computer interaction; computer music) and has an earlier background in computational plasma physics for nuclear fusion research.
 He has a BSc Hons (1979) and Dip.
 Comp.
 Stud.
 (1981) from University of Melbourne and PhD from ANU (1987).
 He has held academic positions at ANU and at the Max Plank Institute in Garching, Germany.
 He has been a visiting researcher at the CIEMAT institute in Madrid, Spain, the National Institute for Fusion Science, in Nagoya, Japan, and at the Courant Institute, in New York, USA.
 He is co-inventor of the Wedge virtual reality theatre and co-author of the monograph Design Patterns for e-Science (Springer, 2007) which illustrates the use of software engineering approaches to scientific software.
 He was a 1997 recipient of the Krell Institute award for contributions to undergraduate computational engineering and science education and he established and directed the world’s first graduate education program in e-Science from 2000 to 2004.